fschuhi/yt-transcript-summarizer/README.md

 A tool to summarize YouTube videos using their transcripts and AI models.

+Apart from this README you find some further project documentation project on [GitHub Pages](https://fschuhi.github.io/yt-transcript-summarizer/).

 ## Features

 - Summarize YouTube videos using AI models